juliacalado/quant-portfolio-backtesting/README.md

 # Portfolio Backtesting in Python

-A simple Python project to simulate a multi-asset portfolio and analyze its performance using historical market data.
+Python project to simulate a multi-asset portfolio and analyze its performance using historical market data.

 ## Portfolio